 The subject application does not propose multifamily buildings.
-Further, as provided in SDP-1304 for infrastructure, a sound attenuation berm is provided between the single-family residential units in RM-4 and US 301.
+Further, as provided in SDP-1304 for infrastructure, a sound attenuation berm is provided between the single-family residential units in RM-4S and US 301.
 These dwellings are also outside of the 200-foot BRL associated with the right-of-way for US 301.
-A Phase II Noise Study was submitted and considered as part of this application.
+A Phase II noise study was submitted and considered as part of this application.

-5. Prior to certificate of approval of the subject comprehensive design plan:
+- 5. Prior to certificate of approval of the subject comprehensive design plan: - c.
+Revise the development standard chart in the text and on the plan as follows: